yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 - languages: List of languages you want to support
 - default_lang: Default fallback language
 - exclude_from_localization: Specify regular expressions for root file/folder paths to exclude from localization
-- parallel_localization: Boolean value specifying whether to parallelize multilingual processing during build
+- parallel_localization: Boolean value specifying whether to parallelize multilingual processing during the build process
-- lang_from_path: Boolean value, if set to 'true', it automatically recognizes and uses the language code included in the markdown file's path string, even if the 'lang' attribute is not explicitly specified in the YAML front matter of the post markdown file
+- lang_from_path: Boolean value, if set to 'true', it automatically recognizes and uses the language code if the path string of the markdown file includes it, without needing to explicitly specify the 'lang' attribute in the YAML front matter of the post markdown file

 > The [official Sitemap protocol documentation](https://www.sitemaps.org/protocol.html#location) states:
 >